shilab/STI/README.md

 - To impute the data, you need a minimum of arguments in the following command:
   `python3 STI\ V1.1_beta.py --mode impute --target [target file] --ref [reference/training file] --save-dir [saving directory used for training]`

+## Known Issues:

+If all the SNPs/SVs do not fit into a single model due to GPU memory restrictions, you can set --sites-per-model parameter (<16000) to break the whole sequence into big chunks and model will train on each separately.
+The downside is that right now after each  model is trained, tensorflow does not clear the memory and the training for the next (big) chunk will be stuck at epoch 1.
+A quick workaround is to run the code again (make sure --restart-training is set to 0 or false this time) and the code will pick up the training ffor the remaining (big) chunks.

 ## Getting Started:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.